-Research and development revenues from related party, which refers to revenues from our strategic alliance partner, GSK, were \$1.6 million in the first quarter of 2005 compared with \$4.8 million in the first quarter of 2004.
-The decrease was primarily due to a milestone payment of \$3.0 million earned from GSK for the initiation of a Phase II clinical trial for ispinesib in the first quarter of 2004, as well as a \$0.2 million decrease in funding from GSK for FTE and other expense reimbursements.
+Research and development revenues from related party, which refers to revenues from our strategic alliance partner, GSK, were \$1.3 million and \$2.9 million in the second quarter and first half of 2005, respectively, and \$1.9 million and \$6.7 million in the second quarter and first half of 2004, respectively.
+The decrease in the second quarter of 2005 compared with 2004 was primarily due to a \$0.6 million decrease in funding from GSK in 2005 for FTE and other expense reimbursements.
+The decrease for the first half of 2005 from 2004 was primarily due to a milestone payment of \$3.0 million earned from GSK for the initiation of a Phase II clinical trial for ispinesib in the first quarter of 2004, as well as a \$0.8 million decrease in 2005 in the FTE and other expense reimbursements from GSK.